-Charles Babbage: Life During The Design Process

-- While Babbage and Clements were working on different parts of the Difference Engine Babbage suffered from a number of personal tragedies. - All within the span of four years: - Babbage's wife, new born baby daughter and father passed away. - These events (along with hard work on the project) result in Babbage's health breakdown and problems with the project. - Babbage took a break at warmer climate. - While there he checked his accounts and remembered the personal funds he put into the project; - Unfortunately there were problems when he tried to get a reimbursement from the government. - Where's your contract???
+Charles Babbage: Life During The Design Process While Babbage and Clements were working on different of the Difference Engine Babbage suffered from a numerosonal tragedies. mber of All within the span of four years: - Babbage's wife, new born baby daughter and father passed a way.
+These events (along with hard work on the project) re Babbage's health breakdown and problems with the project.
+Babbage took a break at warmer climate.
+While there he checked his accounts and remembered the pe funds he put into the project; ersonal Unfortunately there were problems when he tried to get a reimbursement from the government.
+Where's your contract???
+James Tam